hirwa-nshuti/DSA-With-C-and-CPP/README.md

 <h1 align="center"> DSA-Using-CPP </h1>

-<p> A repository for learning purpose.
-Along the journey of learning the Data Structures and Algorithms using C++ this repo will hold all learning resources and code snipets that I'll be using.
+<p> On a long run to master C++ programming concepts this repository is for learning purpose.
+It holds all code snippets and reference materials used while learning the Data Structures and Algorithms in C++ plus some random solution to Competitive programming questions from Different platforms.
 </p>